New Running Industry Diversity Coalition Takes on Systemic Racism in the Business of Running

 - Shannon Woods, Brooks Running, Senior Manager Diversity, Equity, & Inclusion

 - Teresa Baker, Co-Founder, Outdoor CEO Diversity Pledge (advisor)

 Grants from Brooks and HOKA ONE ONE are funding the establishment of the coalition.
-In a joint statement, Brooks CEO Jim Weber and HOKA ONE ONE President Wendy Yang said, “Brooks and HOKA are brands comprised of people who love running.
-We are committed to continuing the work of representing our sport—and all runners—in authentic ways, and to making the joy of movement accessible to everyone.
+In a joint statement, Brooks CEO Jim Weber and HOKA ONE ONE President Wendy Yang said, “Brooks and HOKA are brands consisting of people who love running.
+We are committed to continuing the work of representing our sport — and all runners — in authentic ways, and to making the joy of movement accessible to everyone.
 We are proud of the work RIDC has committed to doing and look forward to seeing progress made within the industry and sport we all love so much.

 Running has been characterized as accessible and offering an opportunity to gain fitness and self-worth wherever the journey begins, but in practice this has not been the case for all.

 “I have been in the running industry for eight years and I have always known there are not a lot of people who look like me, and the sport is not as inclusive as people claim it to be,” said co-chair Alison Mariella Désir.
 “This is an opportunity to help folks in power change the systems that make it that way — to finally open up running.”